section-engineering-education/engineering-education/articles/building-a-basic-api-with-nodejs/index.md

 First, Setup [Express](http://expressjs.com/en/starter/installing.html).
 After the setup you should have one directory `node_modules` and two files `package.json` & `package-lock.json`.

-Next, you will write a simple Hello world app.
+Next, you will write a simple "Hello World" app.
 Create an `index.js` file and add the code below to it.